 The Early Readers list includes brief descriptions of:

-From time to time, I include a "Parents, Be Aware" section at the end of each list which contains a title or two that I am neither endorsing nor cautioning parents away from.
+Each list includes a "Parents, Be Aware" section which contains a title or two that I am neither endorsing nor cautioning parents away from.
 Every family will have different convictions about certain books based on their personal standards, the sensitivities of their child, and the depth in which controversial topics are discussed within the home.
 The information in this section is to help you be better informed about content and themes that may require extra consideration.

 The monthly lists will hit your email inbox on the first of each month.
 Should you order a Biblio-files subscription on the second day of the month, you can immediately join the Facebook community, but expect to receive your first list the following 1st of the month.
 The quarterly themed lists come out every three months.